Hello dear readers, writers and those who are both,

 On March 14, 2017, Oscar’s Salon finale features a behind-the-scenes look at my great Oscar Team that enabled me to produce and promote the monthly Salon.
 Below is the full list of 50 Guest Writers and Artists and 41 Featured Readers from December 2012 – March 2017.

 I am particularly eager to hear from those of you who have read both Oscars.
 How is your experience of each similar?
 Different?

 We—myself along with the guest writers and artists—are all ears!
-Tell us about your experiences of, and thoughts about, “the Oscars” in the comment box that follows the Featured Reader.
+Tell us about your experiences of, and thoughts about, “the Oscars” ( the digital salon Oscar and/or the book Oscar) in the comment box that follows the Featured Reader.

 -Betsy ala Oscar

 Click on their name to reach the Oscar post that contains their work.